Check out some of our frequently asked questions to get you ready for Pre-RendezBlue 2019!

 If you’re interested in the outdoors and getting to know the local area of Asheville, but not too sure how comfortable you’d be backpacking, sleeping outside in a tent, and doing more sport-specific activities, then Blue Ridge Experience is the program for you.
 This trip allows the participants to get their feet wet through a variety of activities and enjoy a rewarding outdoor experience that they can revisit throughout their college career.

-Wilderness Experience will spend the first three days and two nights of the week backpacking in Pisgah National Forest.
-Wednesday and Thursday will be spent doing a combination of any of the following two sports: rafting, rock climbing, biking, or canoeing.
+Wilderness Experience will spend the first Four days and three nights of the week backpacking in Pisgah National Forest.
+Thursday will be spent doing one of the following two sports selected during registration (first available basis): rafting, rock climbing, biking, or canoeing.

 If you’re interested in the outdoors and experiencing some challenges while sleeping in a tent, then Wilderness Experience is the program for you.